delaneyj/datastar/code/go/site/static/md/examples/signals_ifmissing.md

 </div>
 ```

-The `data-merge-signals` attribute is used to set the initial state of the signals.
+The `data-signals` attribute is used to set the initial state of the signals.
 You can check your browser's Network Devtools to see the `updates` endpoint alternates between sending fragments and direct signal merges like the following:

 ```md
 ...